VakıfBank: Present

-in Brief
+Services

-VakıfBank is one of the "multi-specialist" banks in Turkey.
-The modern banking products and services that it offers cover not only corporate, commercial and small-scale enterprise banking, but also the retail and private banking sectors.
-Being engaged in investment banking and capital market activities in addition to the basic banking products and services, VakıfBank offers the full range of financial products required in this era via state of the art technology including, but not limited to underwriting, financial leasing and factoring services, etc. by means of its financial participations.
+The banking products and services that it offers cover not only corporate, commercial and small-scale enterprise banking, but also the retail and private banking sectors.
+Being engaged in investment banking and capital market activities in addition to the basic banking products and services, VakıfBank offers the full range of financial products required in this era via state-of-the-art technology including, but not limited to underwriting, financial leasing and factoring services, etc.

-In addition, the Bank offers its services through alternative distribution channels such as ATMs, a call centre and internet banking.
-VakıfBank has been reaching out its corporate and individual customers through alternative distribution channels such as ATMs, a call centre and internet banking as well as 935 branches spread throughout the country and undertaking a leading role in the financing of domestic and foreign trade.
-VakıfBank has four international offices located in New York and Bahrain, Arbil and Qatar.
-In addition, VakıfBank operates in Austria with a subsidiary, VakıfBank International AG, which has branches in Vienna and Cologne.

 Vakıf Yatırım, a subsidiary of Vakıfbank, provides support to stock market investors.

 Ownership Structure

-Following the public offering in 2005, 74.76% share of the General Directorate of Foundations in the Bank decreased to 58.45% and 24.89% share of the VakıfBank Pension Fund decreased to 16.10% and the publicly traded shares constituted 25.18% of the Bank’s capital.
+Following the public offering in 2005, the 74.76% share of the General Directorate of Foundations in the Bank decreased to 58.45% and the 24.89% share of the VakıfBank Pension Fund decreased to 16.10% and the publicly traded shares constituted 25.18% of the Bank’s capital.

 As of December 11, 2019, 43.00% shares and 15.51% shares of General Directorate of Foundations representing Group (A) and Group (B), respectively (58.51% in total) have been transferred to the Ministry of Treasury and Finance as per the Presidential Decree dated December 3, 2019.

 As of May 20, 2020, the capital increase process of VakıfBank was completed through private placement and Türkiye Wealth Fund became a shareholder of the Bank with 35.99% share.

 As of March 21, 2022, the capital increase process of VakıfBank was completed through private placement and Türkiye Wealth Fund increased its shareholder of the Bank with 64.85% share.
-Please click here to see current ownership structure.